jw1912/bullet/README.md

 > [!WARNING]
 > Due to what appears to be a bug in RoCM, some tests will sometimes fail due to missed synchronisation between device and host in a multithreaded context.
 As the trainer only calls kernels from one thread, this should not be an issue in training.

+> [!WARNING]
+> The HIP backend is not *officially* supported on Linux (due to unresolved issues with annoying platform dependent stuff), but it has been made to work by a couple of users with some minor edits.